mefengl/chat-play/apps/midjourney-click-all/README.md

 ## 📖 Notes

 This script has just been released!
-Currently, it can only add an ALL button to existing button containers, but don't worry, it will become more powerful over time.
+It will become more powerful over time.
 So go ahead and give it a try! 🤠

 ## 📝 Script Description